ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Abstract

 \section{Abstract}

 We aim to solve the problem of temporal-constraint learning from demonstrations to reproduce demonstration-like logic-constrained behaviors.
 Learning logic constraints is challenging due to the combinatorially large space of possible specifications and the ill-posed nature of non-Markovian constraints.
-To figure it out, we introduce a novel temporal-constraint learning method, which we call inverse logic-constraint learning (ILCL).
-Our method frames ICL as a two-player zero-sum game between 1) a genetic algorithm-based temporal-logic mining (GA-TL-Mining) and 2) logic-constrained reinforcement learning (Logic-CRL).
+To this end, we introduce inverse logic-constraint learning (ILCL), a novel temporal-constraint learning method formulated as a two-player zero-sum game between 1) a genetic algorithm-based temporal-logic mining (GA-TL-Mining) and 2) logic-constrained reinforcement learning (Logic-CRL).
 GA-TL-Mining efficiently constructs syntax trees for parameterized truncated linear temporal logic (TLTL) without predefined templates.
 Subsequently, Logic-CRL finds a policy that maximizes task rewards under the constructed TLTL constraints via a novel constraint redistribution scheme.
 Our evaluations show ILCL outperforms state-of-the-art baselines in learning and transferring TL constraints on four temporally constrained tasks.
 We also demonstrate successful transfer to real-world peg-in-shallow-hole tasks.